New ice cream shop ‘Black Rock Dessert’ opens on California Ave.

 RENO, Nev.
-(KOLO) - With the COVID-19 pandemic happening, there haven’t been a lot of new businesses to come to downtown Reno lately, but that doesn’t mean it’s out of the question.
+(KOLO) - With the COVID-19 pandemic happening, there haven’t been many new businesses opening in downtown Reno lately.
+But that doesn’t mean it’s out of the question.

 Jeremy Demarzo is the owner of Black Rock Dessert, a new ice cream shop on California Avenue with a unique and memorable name.